oddlama/vane/README.md

 Imex is a plugin for [papermc](https://papermc.io).
 It provides many immersive and lore friendly extensions for vanilla minecraft.

-#### no-nonsense

-Imex follows a strict **no-nonsense** rule.
+Imex follows a **strict no-nonsense** rule.
-Every feature must have a real value to the players or the admins, and is designed to augment vanilla experience in a lore friendly way.
+Every feature must have a real value to the players or the admins, and is designed to augment the classic vanilla experience in a lore friendly way.
-Features can be disabled independently.
+All features can be disabled independently.

-So while there will be some administrative tools, a lot of the features will be little additions and quality of life changes, with only very few greater (but generally appreciated) features like regions and portals.
+So while there will be some administrative tools, a lot of features will just be simple things and quality of life changes, with only very few greater (but generally appreciated) features like regions and portals.

 ### Features